Fish oil is one of the most commonly consumed dietary supplements.

-It usually comes from oily fish such as herring, tuna, anchovies and mackerel.
-Yet sometimes it’s produced from the livers of other fish, as is the case with cod liver oil.
+It usually comes from oily fish, such as herring, tuna, anchovies, and mackerel.
+Yet it’s sometimes produced from the livers of other fish, as is the case with cod liver oil.

 It’s important to note that the types of omega-3s found in fish oil have greater health benefits than the omega-3s found in some plant sources.